How to prevent users removing security from PDF files

 Best practices to prevent PDF security removal

-So what can you stop users from removing PDF security from your documents?
-Well, if you insist on using PDF passwords and certificates, follow these best practices:
+So, how do you prevent the removal of restrictions in PDFs?
+If you insist on using PDF passwords and certificates, follow these best practices:

 - use a unique, long, and complex password for every copy of every document